sonos/torch-to-nnef/docs/tutos/7_offloaded_tensor.md

 require a hard allocation limit must validate their working-set sizes separately.
-The `torch_to_nnef.tensor.residency` logger emits these decisions at `DEBUG` level, including whether the value is being delivered without cache retention, kept until its final lease ends, or retained while pinned.
+The `torch_to_nnef.tensor.residency` logger emits these decisions at `DEBUG` level, including whether the value is not admitted by FIXED, delivered without cache retention, kept until its final lease ends, or retained by an LRU pin.

 Scheduling decisions, such as which model block to prefetch next, remain with the caller.
 The pool only manages `OffloadedTensor` values.
 Passing a regular